 - Velocity — There are two types of velocity to consider in VR:

 - Acceleration — There are two types of acceleration to consider in VR:

 The field of view (FOV) is the area that each of the user's eyes can reasonably be expected to see.
-It roughly takes the form of a pyramid shape, laid down on one side, with the apex inside the user's head, and the rest of the pyramid eminating from the user's eye.
-Each eye has it's own FOV, one slightly overlapping the other.
+It roughly takes the form of a pyramid shape, laid down on one side, with the apex inside the user's head, and the rest of the pyramid emanating from the user's eye.
+Each eye has its own FOV, one slightly overlapping the other.

 The FOV is defined by the following values:

 VRFieldOfView.upDegrees: The number of degrees upwards that the field of view extends in.

 VRFieldOfView.rightDegrees: The number of degrees to the right that the field of view extends in.